kunal-talwar/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 Therefore, we define three methods for an interface `DpMechanism`:

+> KT: This may be more down to convention so feel free to ignore.
+> Do we want to first mention that the DpMechanism has some internal
+> parameters that determine the scale of the noise.
+Or alternately specify that
+> the DP mechanism will use the privacy parameters to determine those values.
+> Or vice versa: it can be specified by its internal parameters and support
+> methods that output (eps, delta) parameter or Renyi-DP parameters.
+This may be
+> preferable as the same noise may correspond to (1.0, 1e-8) and (0.9, 1e-9)
+> and similarly give an (\alpha, rho)-RDP bound for many sets of values.
+Depending
+> on how much we compose, we may want to use different alpha values.

 ~~~
 class DpMechanism:
     # The data type applicable to this `DpMechanism`.
 The type is the